deepak-mandal/ml/README.md

 Google Colab Link: https://drive.google.com/file/d/1mKDAjk42TU78kFflWxVz2TgK2oA9M-dQ/view?usp=sharing

+<h1>House Price Prediction</h1>
-Objective:- To build a Linear Regression model that will be able to Predict the Sale Price of the house based on its characteristics.
+<b>Objective:- To build a Linear Regression model that will be able to Predict the Sale Price of the house based on its characteristics.</b>

 ***Technologies used: Python, Machine learning technique - Linear Regression***